 Getting older can be rough.
-Getting older with chronic pain is a lot rougher.
+Getting older with chronic back pain is a lot rougher.
 But, the worst feeling is being mentally young when your stiff body feels fifty years older.
-So, how can we keep our bodies feeling (and looking) young, even as we age?
+How can we keep our bodies feeling and looking young, even as we age?

 Taking a break to stretch can help us prevent breaking ourselves with stress.

 When we slow down to stretch, we give our bodies a chance for that very important, basic function… breathing.
 Deep breathing oxygenates our muscles, calms our nerves, and helps our bodies relax.
 This increases blood flow to our muscles, allowing them to recover, whether it’s from a tough workout or a tough day at the office.

 Slow down.
 Stretch.
 Take five to ten minutes (at least) every day to focus on your breathing and on your body.
 Inhale through your nose to filter out all the dust and impurities from the air.
 Also, inhaling through your nose helps regulate the air temperature and humidity for your lungs.
 Feel your breath flow into your diaphragm and your abdomen as you stretch deeply.
 Then, exhale through your mouth.
 Your exhaling should be slower than your inhaling because longer exhaling will allow your body to relax more fully into the stretches.

 Be sure to stretch your whole body.
 Here are three easy full body stretches that you can do in your home or office.
 All you need is a standard chair and an exercise ball.